 A recent study in 2018 about skin prick testing states “caution should be made when interpreting results and only suspected food allergens should be tested since food skin testing has a low specificity.”

 It can take time and a lot of patience to figure out IgE allergies in your baby.
 Stay strong and work with your baby’s doctor by providing a detailed history of previous reactions and symptoms.

 If you need help with:

 Documenting your diet while breastfeeding

 Download the Free to Feed App here!

-This app was designed to help nursing mothers with babies that have infant food allergies or intolerances.
-The app can be shared with medical providers to help aid in the process of finding the trigger foods your baby is reacting too.
+This app was designed to help nursing families with babies that have infant food allergies or intolerances.
+The app can be shared with medical providers to help aid in the process of finding the trigger foods your baby is reacting to.

 The Other Infant Food Allergy: Non-IgE Mediated

 While these reactions don’t overproduce IgE antibodies, they can still cause serious problems for infants and their families by bothering other parts of the immune system.
 A majority of non-IgE-mediated allergic reactions occur in the digestive tract, but they may present in any part of the body.
 Like IgE allergies, they can cause an array of symptoms including, colic, vomiting, diarrhea, bloody or mucousy stools, and failure to thrive.